-Removing the internal dual SD module
+Removing the optional internal dual SD module

 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product. - 1.
-Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - 1.
-Locate the internal dual SD module on the system board. - 2.
-If installed, remove the SD card. - 3.
-Hold the plastic pull tab and pull the dual SD module out of the chassis.
+Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section. - 3.
+If installed, remove the SD cards. - NOTE: Temporarily label each SD card with its corresponding slot number before removal.
+Reinstall the SD cards into the corresponding slots. - 1.
+Locate the internal dual SD module (IDSDM) on the system board.
+To locate the internal dual SD module connector, see the System board connectors section. - 2.
+Holding the pull tab, lift the IDSDM out of the system.

-Figure 60.
-Removing and installing the Internal Dual SD Module (IDSDM)
+Figure 50.
+Removing the internal dual SD module (IDSDM)